dreamfactorysoftware/dreamfactory-demo-pwa/README.md

 ### Setup database:
 1. Open docker-compose.yaml and change data for database if you need it.
-2. Open "database" path in shell.
+2. Open "database" folder path in shell.
 3. Execute next command for running mysql in docker
     ```
     docker-compose -d up
     ```
    '-d' for detached mode.
-4. Unzip zip with database.
+4. Unzip archive mysql-employee-example-database.zip that contains database.
 5. Copy database into container with database
     ```
      docker cp mysql-employee-example-database/ <DATABASE CONTAINER NAME>:home/